karlospn/mytechramblings-site-source-code/content/posts/getting-started-with-aws-distro-for-otel-and-dotnet-part-2.md

 The HTTP call is being instrumented automatically by the ``AddHttpClientInstrumentation()`` extension method, but the Rabbit part needs to be instrumented manually.

 The code is pretty much the same as the one I have showed you on App1, but there are 2 differences.
-- The first one is pretty obvious, this time instead of injecting the message we are using the ``XRayPropagator`` to extract the ``X-Amzn-Trace-Id`` header from the message and link both activies.
+- The first one is pretty obvious, this time instead of injecting the trace into the message header we are using the ``XRayPropagator`` to extract the ``X-Amzn-Trace-Id`` header from the message and link both activies.

 - The second difference is more subtle, but be careful with this one or the traces sent to X-Ray are going to be malformed.

 > Only **Activities of kind Server are converted into X-Ray segments**.
 All other kind of spans (Internal, Client, etc.) are converted into X-Ray subsegments.

-That means that if we don't set the Activity to be of  ``Kind = ActivityKind.Server`` then App2 is not going to show up correctly on X-Ray because it will be a subsegment.
+This means that if we don't set the Activity to be of  ``Kind = ActivityKind.Server`` then App2 is not going to show up correctly on X-Ray because it will be a subsegment.

-In a Console or a Worker Service application is important to instantiate the activity like this: ``var activity = Activity.StartActivity("Process Message", ActivityKind.Server, parentContext.ActivityContext))``
+In a Console or a Worker Service application is important to instantiate the main activity like this:
+``var activity = Activity.StartActivity("Process Message", ActivityKind.Server, parentContext.ActivityContext))``

-So, why we need to set the ``Kind = ActivityKind.Server`` in this app and not in App1?
+So, why we need to set the ``Kind = ActivityKind.Server`` in this app and not on App1?

 That's because when we setup OpenTelemetry on a .NET WebAPI an Activity of ``Kind = ActivityKind.Server`` is created automatically everytime we invoke an API Controller, this is thanks to the ``AddAspNetCoreInstrumentation()`` extension method.

-If we take a quick look at how a trace on App1 looks like, you'll see this:
+For example, if we take a quick look at how a trace on App1 looks like, you'll see this:
-- The parent Span is created automatically
-- The Second Span ("Publish message span") is the one we created manually.

 ![x-ray-fulltrace-app1.png](/img/x-ray-fulltrace-app1.png)

+In this trace:
+- The parent span is created automatically when the API Controller is invoked.
+- The second span ("Publish message" span) is the one we created manually.

 Remember this issue, because we're going to face it again on App4.